zalando/postgres-operator/docs/quickstart.md

 To interact with the K8s infrastructure install it's CLI runtime [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/#install-kubectl-binary-via-curl).

 This quickstart assumes that you haved started minikube or created a local kind cluster.
-Note that you can also use built-in Kubernetes support in the Docker Desktop for Mac to follow the steps of this tutorial.
-You would have to replace `minikube start` and `minikube delete` with your launch actions for the Docker built-in Kubernetes support.
+Note that you can also use built-in K8s support in the Docker Desktop for Mac to follow the steps of this tutorial.
+You would have to replace `minikube start` and `minikube delete` with your launch actions for the Docker built-in K8s support.

 ## Configuration Options